-The goals of the FTRP are to implement a variety of innovative biochemical and cell-based assays to interrogate biological targets or processes for which there are limited selective and potent small-molecule modulators available; to execute high-throughput screens; and to develop lead compounds suitable for use in vivo.
+The goals of the FTRP are to implement a variety of innovative biochemical and cell-based assays to interrogate biological targets or processes for which there are limited selective and potent small-molecule modulators available; to execute high-throughput screens; and to develop lead compounds suitable from these efforts for use in vivo

-- Concept or assay development projects for use in pre-therapeutic discovery via high-throughput screening.
-This solicitation invites proposals for the development of innovative biochemical and cell-based assays for biological targets, pathways, or processes for which there are limited selective and potent small-molecule modulators available.
+- Concept or assay development (CAD) projects for use in pre-therapeutic discovery via high-throughput screening.
+This solicitation invites proposals for the development of innovative biochemical and cell-based assays for biological targets, pathways or processes for which there are limited selective and potent small molecule modulators available.

 - High-throughput screening (HTS)-ready assays.
-This solicitation seeks well-developed, HTS-ready assays suitable for high-throughput screening of SBP library of compounds for the purpose of identifying small-molecule modulators of the target, pathways, or processes of interest.
+This solicitation seeks well-developed, HTS-ready assays suitable for high-throughput screening of the Sanford Burnham Prebys library of compounds for the purpose of identifying small molecule modulators of the target pathways or processes of interest.

-Proposals are solicited twice a year - in the spring and fall.
-Active solicitations and Program forms are available for download by clicking on the "How to Submit Applications" link in the panel to the left.
-Click the “Apply” link to be redirected to the application submission page.
+Proposals are solicited twice a year, in the spring and fall.
+Active solicitations and program forms are available for download here